 At the end of the17th century most witch hunts across England had stopped but in Devon the prosecution of witches developed slightly later.
 In 1659 Wilmote Dorvells and Elizabeth Walter from Torrington were condemned and committed, ‘upon suspicion of witchcraft’.
 The records of what actually happened to these women have not survived, presumably lost in the town hall fire of 1724.

 Later in the 1670s and early 1680s there were a last few scandalous cases in Bideford but there was also a case in Torrington.
 Tibble Brewer who came from a well known family, who had been associated with Torrington market for centuries was an accused of being a witch and had apparently acted out a pantomime of ‘snipping the chord of life’ with a set of sheep shears.
 She was supposedly condemned as a result of a trial held in the town square.
 Unlike the Bideford witches she was not sent to Exeter Castle for execution, she may have been executed in Torrington or imprisoned and later freed.
 Her legendary sheep shears are displayed at the witchcraft museum in Boscastle, Cornwall.

-Teaching Resources and Links
+School Resources and Links